thegetty/quire-docs/content/docs-v1/sequences.md

 ### Change the Default File Name

-As mentioned above, Quire is expecting images in a sequence to be sequentially numbered JPGs of PNGs with three digits and the file suffix as `jpg` or `png` in lowercase: 001.jpg, 002.jpg, 003.jpg, etc.
+As mentioned above, Quire expects image sequences to be sequentially numbered JPGs or PNGs with three digits and the file suffix as `jpg` or `png` in lowercase: 001.jpg, 002.jpg, 003.jpg, etc.

-If your files do not follow the default naming scheme, or are a different file format, you can specify this with the `regex` (regular expression) attribute in the figures.yaml entry.
+If your files do not follow the default naming scheme, or are a different file format, you can specify this with the `regex` (regular expression) attribute in the `figures.yaml` entry.

 For example, if you have image names like img_00001.jpeg, img_00003.jpeg, img_00005.jpeg, etc., the regex pattern would be: